No matter what kind of investor you are, you’ll agree that your financial plan should include the following three key objectives:

 = ₹ 7,500

-When you open an EPFO account, you are automatically enrolled for the EDLI scheme too.
-You do not have to complete any minimum service period to qualify for the insurance cover under this scheme.
+When you open an EPFO account, you are automatically enrolled on the EDLI scheme, too.
+You do not have to complete any minimum service period to qualify for the insurance coverage under this scheme.

-In case something untoward happens to you during your service, your nominee is eligible to claim 35 times your average monthly salary (over the last 12 months).
-Here too, the salary is capped at ₹ 15,000.
+If something untoward happens to you during your service, your nominee is eligible to claim 35 times your average monthly salary (over the last 12 months).
+Here, too, the salary is capped at ₹ 15,000.
 In addition to this claim, a bonus of ₹ 1.75 lakhs is payable to your nominee.

 Claim amount: